How to Improve Your CRS Score from 450 to Competitive Without Canadian Experience

 Is it true that French category draws have lower CRS cutoffs than general draws?

 Yes.
 French-language category draws have historically cut at 379–420, compared to general draws at 505–525.
 This is not a loophole — IRCC specifically runs French-language category draws to meet federal policy goals for Francophone immigration outside Quebec.
 The lower threshold is the intended design.
-For a South African at CRS 455, French proficiency to CLB 7 is the most powerful single intervention available.
+For a South African at CRS 455, French proficiency to NCLC 7 is the most powerful single intervention available.

 How does the Alberta AAIP work for South Africans offshore?